Cover image of Boot Camp - Health System

 • Physically using the items

-• Equip the necessary item in your hand and press R on your keyboard (X on Xbox).
+• Equip the necessary item in your hand and press R on your keyboard (RT on Xbox, R2 on PS5).

 • Tourniquets and bandages are prioritized for the most severe injury first automatically.